 14 FAM 723.2 Items That May Not Be Transported in a Diplomatic Pouch

 a.
 Prohibited items: Federal Aviation Administration (FAA) regulations require that all parcels boarding aircraft be x-rayed.
-The Department x-rays items for outgoing pouch transmission at DPM/U SA-32.
-Neither classified nor unclassified pouches may contain items that are illegal to import into the receiving country, export from the sending country, or items that are prohibited (see 14 FAM Exhibit 723.2 for a representative list of items prohibited for pouch dispatch).
+The Department x-rays items for outgoing pouch transmission at A/LM/PMP/DPM's Unclassified Pouch Facility (DPM/U) at SA-32.
+Classified or unclassified pouches must not contain items that are illegal to import into the receiving country, or export from the sending country, or items that are prohibited (see 14 FAM Exhibit 723.2 for a representative list of items prohibited for pouch dispatch).

 b.
 Unclassified official supplies: See 14 FAM 310 for regulations on shipping official supplies and equipment.
-Department policy is to ship official supplies through the U.S. Despatch Agency:
+The Department's policy requires the shipment of official supplies through the U.S. Despatch Agency:

-(1) The diplomatic pouch should not normally be used to transport unclassified items procured from vendors for official use, except in very limited circumstances (see 14 FAM 723.1, paragraph b).
-Diplomatic pouch is an expedited service and is consequently much more expensive than normal freight channels.
-If an office believes it has a justifiable emergency or other urgent need to use the diplomatic pouch to ship a bulk shipment, the ordering office must agree to fund the cost in advance in accordance with the procedures in 14 FAM 723.3; and
+(1) The diplomatic pouch must not be used to transport unclassified items procured from vendors for official use, except in very limited circumstances (see 14 FAM 723.1, paragraph b).
+A diplomatic pouch is an expedited service and is consequently much more expensive than normal freight channels.
+In the event an office has an emergency or an urgent need to use the diplomatic pouch to ship a bulk shipment, the ordering office must provide fiscal data to DPM/U in advance of shipment to pay the transportation cost (see 14 FAM 723.3); and

-(2) The Department may not use the Military Postal Service (MPS) or Diplomatic Post Office (DPO) to transport official supplies.
-Official unclassified supplies for Category A or Category C posts should be transported through the Department’s Despatch Agency system, through international mail, or through commercial courier or cargo services.
+(2) The Department must not use the Military Postal Service (MPS) or Diplomatic Post Office (DPO) to transport official supplies.
+Official unclassified supplies for Category A or Category C posts should be transported through the Department’s Despatch Agency system, through international mail, commercial courier or cargo services.